 When we can engage in a thought-provoking conversation with relative ease, people not only see you as personable and friendly, but we may end up creating an enduring relationship that will serve us for decades.

 To host diplomatic conversations and develop meaningful relationships, we have to begin somewhere.
-Every important business transaction, every enjoyable friendship and every world movement started with healthy communication between two people.
+Every critical business transaction, every enjoyable friendship and every world movement started with healthy communication between two people.

 It may seem like starting small talk happens more smoothly for some people than others, and it’s necessary to note that becoming a skilled conversationalist is a craft we develop over anything up to a lifetime.